7 Psychological Books Like Girl In Pieces

 A Lesson in Blackmail is a lighter one on the list.
 It may have a bit of a darker edge to it, but it’s necessarily because of its mental health.
 The protagonists are Evelyn and Nate.
 Evelyn is a librarian at a very fancy bougie academy that has all the rich people there.
 She’s 22, and both of her parents have passed away.

 Evelyn has a lot of anxiety, and she deals with feeling very anxious day to day.
 So she goes to a club every week to let off some steam.
-But at school, she has one student, Nate, an 18-year-old senior, who makes it his mission to make her uncomfortable a little bit.
+But at school, she has one student, Nate, an 18-year-old senior, who makes it his mission to make her uncomfortable.
 His family owns the academy.
 So he’s untouchable in her eyes.
 One night after school, Nate follows her.
 He stalks her after school to see what she’s doing on the weekend and finds out that she goes to the club, and he blackmails her with that information.

 They enter a little situation for her to teach him everything she knows about BDSM.
 It’s more on the novella length side.
 Nate struggles with OCD, so they both find reprieve.
 It’s taboo because it’s student-teacher and age gap love.
-Evelyn goes to therapy, and we see a little bit of her therapy and then take Nate.
+Evelyn goes to therapy, and we see a little of her therapy and then take Nate.
 There is some false advertising that I didn’t like.
 But I love therapy scenes and how Nate’s OCD was portrayed in this next step.
-A similar main theme between Girl In Pieces and this book is the healing process.
+A similar central theme between Girl In Pieces and this book is the healing process.

 Author: KD Robichaux